Towing with an electric car, hybrid or plug-in hybrid - what you need to know

 Electric vehicles are currently the most limited when it comes to towing, particularly if you’re after a supermini or hatchback.
 When every car is designed and engineered, the manufacturer works out exactly how much it can tow and establishes a legal towing limit in a process known as homologation.
 For customers who want to tow, the two figures that matter most are the maximum weight limits for towing an unbraked trailer and a braked trailer.
 If a car doesn’t have these figures published, it usually means the manufacturer deems it unsuited to towing – and this is the case with most electric cars.

-There are a few reasons why.
+There are a few reasons why electric cars are usually unable to tow.
 Firstly, the battery pack fitted in an electric car is very heavy.
 As an example, while a 1.2-litre petrol Renault Clio supermini can weigh as little as 977kg, the similarly sized all-electric Renault ZOE weighs 1,468kg, with the battery pack coming in at 305kg alone.
 With this much weight on board, there’s less capacity to deal with the extra weight of a trailer, which could put too much strain on components like the brakes.

 A second reason often cited by manufacturers is that towing could damage the electric powertrain itself.
 While the instant torque and impressive power of electric motors can be ideal for accelerating with a trailer, the main issue comes when slowing down.
 Unlike a conventional internal combustion engine, electric motors can instantly switch to become generators as you come off the accelerator pedal, converting kinetic energy into extra charge for the batteries and slowing the vehicle down.
 Towing a heavy trailer down a steep hill will provide lots more kinetic energy than normal, which could overwhelm the electrical system.